aliebald/MiLight-Controller/README.md

 About 43 times a second the algorithm takes a sample of the current audio output.
 In the first step the audio sample gets normalized to avoid the volume of impacting the beat detection.
 After that, we compute the _energy_ of the sample.
 The _energy_ is simply the sum of the absolute values in the buffer.
-The _energy_ then gets stored in a buffer, together with the last ast 86 (~2 seconds, this value may not be final) samples energy.
+The _energy_ then gets stored in a buffer, together with the last 86 (~2 seconds, this value may not be final) samples energy.
 We use this buffer to then calculate the variance of all values in it.
 This will help to adjust to different styles of music, by dynamically adjusting the threshold.
 The threshold is calculated using the variance, a user set sensitivity as well as a static value.
 If the current energy is greater than the threshold, and the last detected beat is at least n milliseconds ago, where n is the user input value for __Beat cooldown__, a beat gets detected.